 Rifle construction woes prompt city to potentially subsidize affected downtown businesses

-Ask some downtown Rifle business owners and chances are they have been affected in some way, shape or form by major construction on Third Street.
+Ask some downtown Rifle business owners, and chances are they have been affected in some way, shape or form by major construction on Third Street.

 “I’m being double-hit,” Rifle Lock & Safe and Rifle Vacuum Shop owner Don Locke said last week.
 “They’re not only hitting me from the front, they’re hitting me from the back.”